tomthescientist3001/replica_youtuber_0003/README.md

 I have followed the video tutorial, but there were some issues, errors, and other obstacles that did not allow me to use the same code as his.
 However, I attempted to achieve similar results or as close as possible.
 I am still learning, and special thanks to Alex for his videos.

-To import the Excel files into SQL Server, I saved them both as CSV files.
-Then, I imported them by following these steps:
+To import the Excel file file "Nashville Housing Data for Data Cleaning" into SQL Server, I saved it as CSV UTF-8 (comma delimited)".
+Then, I imported it by following these steps:

-cdv utf-8 (comma delimited)
 1. Right-clicked on the database 'PortfolioProject'.
-2. Selected 'Tasks' and then 'Import Data'.
+2. Selected 'Tasks' and then 'Import Flat File'.
-3. In the pop-up window, selected 'Flat File Source' as the source.
-4. Browsed for the data files in "CSV UTF-8 (comma delimited)" format.
-While browsing, changed the format from 'text files' to 'CSV'.
-5. For the destination, selected 'Microsoft OLE DB Provider for SQL Server'.
+3. Follow the following YouTube video [How to import data from Microsoft Excel into Microsoft SQL Server](https://youtu.be/iGzBgd0qwT4?si=sVhCvETfY2Zpw3My) from the YouTube Channel [SQL Server 101](https://www.youtube.com/@SQLServer101).